 PhotoStructure for Desktop has installers for Mac, Windows, and Ubuntu Desktop.
 Your computer should have at least 4GB of RAM, and lots of free disk space.

-- Windows 10: Hit your windows key and type “system information”.
-Version
+Windows 10: Hit your windows key and type “system information”.
+“Version” should start with

 64-bit.
 If you’re on the terminal,